Is a service dog right for your child?

 Not every child with autism will benefit from a service dog.
 We screen and evaluate each situation carefully.
 Our goal is to ensure a successful match for the child, the family and the dog.
 This section will provide you with information on the application and approval process.

 Demand for specialized service dogs for autism is growing rapidly.
-These dogs go everywhere with their wards—just as a physically disabled person would not leave his or her wheelchair at home, autism service dogs assist children with all activities, including attending school.
+These dogs go everywhere with their recipients.
+Autism service dogs assist children with all activities, including attending school.
 Under the American’s with Disabilities Act (ADA), there are no exceptions to where a service dog is allowed; all public places must allow access.
-It is important however that the child’s school be
+It is important however that the child’s school be cooperative.
+Once approved, ASDA will assist families with this process.